 The evolving definition of the gene during the first half of the 20th century (1 gene = 1 enzyme, 1 protein, 1 polypeptide). tRNA and mRNA as mediators between DNA and polypeptide.
 The genetic code, how it was broken and what are its properties.
 The central dogma of molecular genetics and its subsequent modifications.

 Why it is not possible to unambiguously define a gene at the physical/molecular level?
 Gene loci and associated complications (overlapping genes, genes inside other genes, gene segments, scrambled genes, moving genes).
-Transcriptional definition of gene and associated complications (the main structure of gene and its regulatory regions, operons, alternative start and end sites of transcription and translation, alternative and trans splicing of transcripts, RNA editing, alternative reading frames, codon reassignment, recoding, translational bypass, less common aminoacids, trans translation, protein splicing, polyproteins, modifications of polypeptide ends, other amino acid modification, non-coding RNA).
+Transcriptional definition of gene and associated complications (the main structure of gene and its regulatory regions, operons, alternative start and end sites of transcription and translation, alternative and trans splicing of transcripts, RNA editing, alternative reading frames, stop codon readthrough, codon reassignment, recoding, translational bypass, trans translation, protein splicing, polyproteins, modifications of polypeptide ends, amino acid modifications, non-coding RNA, their main types and functions).

 The epigenetic inheritance (its definition, the main mechanisms and characteristics).
 The principal non-Mendelistic phenomenons associated with the epigenetic inheritance: X chromosome inactivation in mammals, parental imprinting, paramutation, positional effect, transcriptional and posttranscriptional gene silencing due to transgenes, environmental induction of heritable changes of gene expression, phenotypes associated with prions.